frostyfruits/frostygmrs-android-iax-core/README.md

 - microphone permission handling
 - an audio path for `AudioRecord` and `AudioTrack`

-## Security note

-Do not hardcode your real server values, passwords, tokens, or private endpoints in source before publishing your own project.

 ## License

 This repository is provided under the MIT License.
 See `LICENSE`.

-## Third-party code and attribution

-This bundle includes files that may contain protocol or utility logic originally adapted from other sources before extraction into this repository.
-If you know any specific file was copied or adapted from another project, add the required attribution and license notice before publishing.